 Brief history of the College Football Playoff

-The college playoffs enters its sixth season of existence, after years of the Bowl Championship Series system that determined the national champion.
+The college playoffs enters its eighth season of existence, after years of the Bowl Championship Series system that determined the national champion.

-Four of the five playoff title games involved Alabama, three of which came against Clemson.
-Only the first college playoff national championship, in 2015, went without a Crimson Tide appearance as Ohio State demolished Oregon 42-20.
+Five of the seven playoff title games involved Alabama, three of which came against Clemson.
+Only the first college playoff national championship, in 2015, went without a Crimson Tide or Tigers appearance as Ohio State demolished Oregon 42-20.

 Yes, the playoff format of college football has not yielded quite the parity the NCAA certainly hoped for.
 But hey, at least the template is in place in order to create it.

-Just because a new championship system went into place five years ago does not mean we should ignore the BCS national champs prior.
+Just because a new championship system went into place seven years ago does not mean we should ignore the BCS national champs prior.